 1) Planning Phase

 During the planning phase, a number of important decisions are made that directly impact other phases of penetration testing.
-It includes defining scope, timeline, and people involved among other things.
+It includes defining the scope, timeline, and people involved among other things.
+The organization and the provider of web application penetration testing services must agree on the scope.

 Most importantly during defining the scope of the security assessment, there are various things that are considered before going to the next phase of testing.
 These may include application pages that need to be tested, deciding whether to perform internal or external testing or both, to name a few.